spiral/docs/docs/en/filters/filter.md

 # Filter Object

-A Filter object uses to perform complex data validation and filtration using PSR-7 or any other input.
+The Filter object is used to perform complex data validation and filtration using PSR-7 or any other input.

 You can use filters in two ways:

-1. Map data from the request into object properties.
+1. Map the data from the request into the object properties.
-2. Map and automatically validate data from the request.
+2. Map and automatically validate the data from the request.

 ## Validators

-If you need only populate data from the request you don't need any validators for it.
+If you only need to populate the data from the request you don't need any validators for it.
 But if you need to validate data, at first, you need to choose a validator for it.

-There are three validators for Spiral Framework you can use:
+There are three validators for Spiral Framework that you can use:

 - [Spiral Validator](https://github.com/spiral/validator)